AndrewSRea/My_Learning_Port/Bootstrap/Components/Spinners/README.md

     <span class="visually-hidden">Loading...</span>
 </div>
 ```
+(This code example can be found in my accompanying [spinners-examples.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Spinners/spinners-examples.html) file.)

 ## Colors

-The border spinner uses `currentColor` for its `border-color`, meaning you can customize the color with [text color utilities](). <!-- link to Utilities folder /  Colors --> You can use any of Bootstrap's text color utilities on the standard spinner.
+The border spinner uses `currentColor` for its `border-color`, meaning you can customize the color with [text color utilities](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Colors#colors).
+You can use any of Bootstrap's text color utilities on the standard spinner.
 ```
 <div class="spinner-border text-primary" role="status">
     <span class="visually-hidden">Loading...</span>